 However, professional reviews of the latest research continue to encourage that more examinations are required.
 Many of the difficulties include regulating the quality and dosage of marijuana with what’s legitimately accessible to researchers.
 Also, several studies are not regulated medical experiments in which a sample or alternative treatment is used.
 Without these comparative studies, scientific documentation on the beneficial effects of marijuana will still be in question.

 If we wanted a conclusive answer to whether cannabis is useful for symptom management, then it needs to be assessed using the same specifications as other treatments.

 Medical marijuana is still under discussion but it’s gaining power as an effective treatment for a variety of conditions and ailments.
-Although, many states have already been using marijuana for medical purposes and some other for recreational use, it will take a long journey for the legislators and the U.S. government for it to become acceptable and lawfully sold all over the country.
+Although, many states have already been using marijuana for medical purposes and some others for recreational use, it will take a long journey for the legislators and the U.S. government for it to become acceptable and lawfully sold all over the country.

-In addition, this will require a much substantial and genuine scientific research to verify or challenge the effectiveness of medical cannabis, and possibly unsnap the restrictions on its usage.
+In addition, this will require much substantial and genuine scientific research to verify or challenge the effectiveness of medical cannabis, and possibly unsnap the restrictions on its usage.